Giant Domain Walls and Intrinsic Heterogeneity in 214 Cuprate Superconductors

 At room temperature, LESCO adopts the LTO ($Bmab$) phase, characterised by rotations of the CuO$_6$ octahedra about the [100] axis, as shown in Fig.~\ref{1}a.
-This distortion transforms as X$_{3}^{+}$($a;0$), with respect to the high-temperature tetragonal (HTT, $I4/mmm$, $F4/mmm$ in the basis of LTO) phase.
-Upon cooling to approximately 160 K, LESCO undergoes a first-order phase transition from LTO to an LTT ($P4_{2}/ncm$) phase, in which the octahedra rotate about [110] and [1$\Bar{1}$0], with alternating layers rotating in opposite senses.
+This distortion transforms as irreducible representation X$_{3}^{+}$($a;0$), with respect to the high-temperature tetragonal (HTT, $I4/mmm$, $F4/mmm$ in the basis of LTO) phase.
+Upon cooling to approximately 160 K, LESCO undergoes a first-order phase transition from LTO to the LTT ($P4_{2}/ncm$) phase, in which the octahedra rotate about [110] and [1$\Bar{1}$0], with alternating layers rotating in opposite senses.
 This is described by X$_{3}^{+}$($a;a$).
-The absence of a group-subgroup relationship between LTO and LTT necessarily means the phase transition is first-order and there is a region of phase coexistence.
+The notation used here throughout derives from representation theory, also termed symmetry-mode analysis, and is used to describe the distorted structures ($Bmab$ or $P4_{2}/ncm$) in terms of the high-symmetry parent structure ($I4/mmm$) plus a combination of symmetry-adapted distortions.
+In this way, we can establish a direct microscopic description of the order parameters.
+This information can be extracted using software such as ISODISTORT \cite{isotropy, campbell_b_j_isodisplace_2006}.
+The absence of a direct group-subgroup relationship between LTO and LTT necessitates a region of phase coexistence.
 However, the persistence of this down to at least as low as 10 K in LESCO and isostructural La$_{1.875}$Ba$_{0.125}$CuO$_{4}$ (LBCO) suggests a coupling to electronic phase separation related to an intrinsic competition between superconductivity and CDW order at this doping level.
 While CDW order is believed to suppress bulk superconductivity \cite{tranquada_evidence_1995}, in-plane superconducting correlations may persist \cite{hanaguri_checkerboard_2004, berg_dynamical_2007}.
 In the LTO phase, charge stripe alignment across layers enables bulk superconducting coherence, but in the LTT phase, the octahedral rotations pin charge stripes and induce a 90$^\circ$ rotation between adjacent layers, frustrating interlayer Josephson coupling \cite{fujita_stripe_2004, sears_structure_2023}.
 Similar frustrations may occur at structural domain walls, where the sense of the octahedral rotations reverses, inducing corresponding charge stripe rotations.
 Therefore, a detailed understanding of the microstructure at the domain-level appears essential for accurately measuring and controlling superconductivity.